Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 The implementation of methods that these interfaces define is provided by the library. `Peer`, `Introspectable` and `Properties` are automatically part of interfaces of every D-Bus object. `ObjectManager` is not automatically present and has to be enabled by the client when using `IObject` API.
 When using generated `ObjectManager_adaptor`, `ObjectManager` is enabled automatically in its constructor.

 Pre-generated `*_proxy` and `*_adaptor` convenience classes for these standard interfaces are located in `sdbus-c++/StandardInterfaces.h`.
-We add them simply as additional parameters of `sdbus::ProxyInterfaces` or `sdbus::AdaptorInterfaces` class template, and our proxy or adaptor class inherits convenience functions from those interface classes.
+To use them, we simply have to add them as additional parameters of `sdbus::ProxyInterfaces` or `sdbus::AdaptorInterfaces` class template, and our proxy or adaptor class inherits convenience functions from those interface classes.

-For example, to conveniently emit a `PropertyChanged` signal under `org.freedesktop.DBus.Properties` interface, we just issue `emitPropertiesChangedSignal` function of our adaptor object.
+For example, for our `Concatenator` example above in this tutorial, we may want to conveniently emit a `PropertyChanged` signal under `org.freedesktop.DBus.Properties` interface.
+First, we must augment our `Concatenator` class to also inherit from `org.freedesktop.DBus.Properties` interface: `class Concatenator : public sdbus::AdaptorInterfaces<org::sdbuscpp::Concatenator_adaptor, sdbus::Properties_adaptor> {...};`, and then we just issue `emitPropertiesChangedSignal` function of our adaptor object.

 Note that signals of afore-mentioned standard D-Bus interfaces are not emitted by the library automatically.
 It's clients who are supposed to emit them.

+Working examples of using standard D-Bus interfaces can be found in [sdbus-c++ integration tests](/tests/integrationtests/DBusStandardInterfacesTests.cpp).

 Conclusion
 ----------